-This report, the first in the series, contains information about the aquatic animal health status of thirteen states in the Asia-Pacific region.
+This report, the fifth in the series, contains information about the aquatic animal health status of eighteen states in the Asia-Pacific region.
 The foreword discusses improvements in the quality of reporting.

 Over 30 years of experience in sustainable farming systems for rural development.